-Working with AIDA
+Working with Iris Auditing

-AIDA (AI-Driven Audit) automatically reviews privileged SSH and RDP recordings with computer vision and large language model (LLM) analytics.
+Iris Auditing automatically reviews privileged SSH and RDP recordings with computer vision and large language model (LLM) analytics.
 It turns hours of video into a searchable audit trail, pinpointing elevated commands and risky behavior so PAM, security and audit teams can find answers in seconds.

 Session Recording Data and Analysis